-- Pawn > If we take a look at it, today’s date is really beyond and is far from the date of the order.
+- CR > If we take a look at it, today’s date is really beyond and is far from the date of the order.

-- Pawn > Our system won’t even recognize that the show was not working since the order was successfully processed.
+- CR > Our system won’t even recognize that the show was not working since the order was successfully processed.